seastan/lotr-lcg-set-generator/README.md

 8. Make sure that macros are enabled in Microsoft Excel.

 9. Go to the repo folder.
-Either install Anaconda and use it to open a JupyterHub or use VirtualEnv:
+Either use Anaconda to install Python dependenices and open a JupyterHub or just use VirtualEnv:

   - Install Python 3.7 (or other Python 3 version), Pip and VirtualEnv.
   - `virtualenv env --python=python3.7`